FooSoft/homemaker/README.md

 *   `nocmd`

-    Do not execute commands for the `cmd` blocks inside of tasks.
+    Do not execute commands for the `cmds` blocks inside of tasks.

 *   `nolink`

-    Do not create links for the `link` blocks inside of tasks.
+    Do not create links for the `links` blocks inside of tasks.

 *   `task`